mitanshu7/mitanshu7.github.io/markdown/How_to_copy_ssh_keys_from_master_to_compute_node.md

 **Mitanshu Sukhwani** • *07 June 2025*

+Learn more about HPC Architecture [here](https://phoenixnap.com/kb/hpc-architecture).

+Generally, only the master node is connect to the internet, and the compute nodes are inter-connected with master node via a switch.

+# Steps:

 1. SSH into your master node.

 2. Create new keys using `ssh-keygen`.
 No passphrase would be better for ease of access, but worse security.